- Discussion:

 - as a basic principal, the surgeon must be careful not contaminate tissue planes or compartments outside of the tumor's location;

-- the classic example is the mistake of placing a drain several cm away from the incision site (which may place tumor cells along the path of the drain;
+- avoid mistake of placing a drain several cm away from incision site (may place tumor cells along the path of the drain;

 - likewise transverse incisions will spread tumor cells across compartments;